tefi-anbessa/test_bench/docs/AI memories/Role System and Constants Integration.md

 # Role System and Constants Integration

 ## Overview
 The application's role system is tightly integrated with the Constants system for role management.
+For the most up-to-date permission matrix and role definitions, see `ROLES_AND_PERMISSIONS.md` in the docs directory.

 ## Implementation Details

 ### 1. Constants Source
-- Roles are defined in `config/constants/role.yml`
+- Permitted roles are defined in `config/constants/role.yml`
 - The YAML structure includes:
   - `global_roles`
   - `functional_roles`